 The wedding Rangoli designs were first published here and here.

 Kolam designs to celebrate the New Year!

 Indians usher in the New Year with stunning Rangoli and Kolam designs.
 We handpicked five samples for you.

 The New Year Kolam images were published here.

 12 Kolam designs from experts for your inspiration

 Kamala’s Corner has a treasure trove of traditional kolams from Tamil Nadu.
 We picked out two kolam designs specifically used for Karthigai Deepam festival that fall after Deepavali in Tamil Nadu.

 Here are a bunch of kolam patterns and designs from Vani Muthukrishnan.
 Her website has hundreds of kolam patterns in case you want more.
-We picked 8 designs.
+We picked eight designs.

 While kolam is a traditional art form, it has not stopped artists from reimagining kolam patterns for the digital world.
 Rishidev RK is a Fine Arts graduate and currently an Art Director by profession.
-Here are a couple of his kolam inspired designs from his portfolio.
+Here is a couple of his Kolam inspired designs from his portfolio.